mikeknapp/candy-machine/README.md

 # Candy Machine - Image Dataset Tagger

-For Stable Diffusion / Lora Training
+For Stable Diffusion / Lora / DreamBooth Training

 ![Screenshot](assets/screenshot.png)

-Candy Machine is a nascent image tagger for creating Models/LORAs for the Stable Diffusion ecosystem:
+Candy Machine is a nascent image tagger for creating Dreambooth models or LORAs for the Stable Diffusion ecosystem:

 - Automatic file conversion to .png from .jpg, .gif, .webp and more
 - Automatic tag analysis using wd14-convnextv2.v1